-The last model type in the chain are the so-called impacts models, in our case the eco-hydrological model SWIM.
-The latter reproduces the landscape pattern of a watershed by considering the landscape characteristics of catchments, such as soil properties, land use and relief.
-Such a model is the eco-hydrological model applied in this study and further described in Chapter §§.
+The last model type in the impact model chain are the so-called impacts models, in our case and applied in this study the eco-hydrological model SWIM (Krysanova and Hattermann §§).
+It reproduces the landscape pattern of a watershed by considering the landscape characteristics of catchments, such as soil properties, land use and relief.
+The model is further described in Chapter §§ and the input data in Chapter §§.

 Climate scenario storylines: The Shared Socioeconomic Pathways (SSPs)